FanchenBao/react-native-sliding-drawer/README.md

 `<SlidingDrawer></SlidingDrawer>` is sensitive to position.
 Its own position prop is set to "absolute", but if some of its parent components have restricting positioning or sizing, the rendered sliding drawer might have unexpected height, width, peek size, etc. It is thus highly recommended that `<SlidingDrawer></SlidingDrawer>` has as few parents as possible (i.e. it is coded as close to top level component as possible).
 This way, there is less risk of the sliding drawer being constraint by some other components.
 If, however, the sliding drawer must be deeply nested, make sure that each of its parent has loose positioning or sizing.

-For instance, the minimal workable example is a valid way use `<SlidingDrawer></SlidingDrawer>`, because its parent spreads the entire screen.
+For instance, the minimal workable example is a valid way to use `<SlidingDrawer></SlidingDrawer>`, because its parent spreads the entire screen.
 However, if we put a restricting style on the parent such as the one shown below

 ```js
 import * as React from 'react';